nicolevasos/Strava-Dashboard/README.md

 # Strava Dashboard

-A personalized interactive dashboard built with Python Dash that visualizes Strava activity data in the browser.
-This interactive dashboard provides insights into workout patterns, performance metrics, and spatial activity distribution through heat maps and geospatial analysis.
+A personalized interactive dashboard built with **Python Dash** that visualizes Strava activity data in the browser.
+This web-based dashboard provides insights into workout patterns, performance metrics, and spatial activity distribution through heat maps and geospatial analysis.
 This dashboard serves as both a motivational tool and a decision-making support system for fitness enthusiasts and athletes seeking data-driven training insights.

 ## View of the dashboard